smithy-lang/smithy/docs/source/spec/core.rst

       - Description
     * - inputToken
       - ``string``
-      - **Required**.
-The name of the operation input member that represents the continuation token.
-When this value is provided as operation input, the service returns results from where the previous response left off.
-        This input member MUST NOT be required and MUST target a string shape.
+      - The name of the operation input member that contains a continuation token.
+When this value is provided as input, the service returns results from where the previous response left off.
+This input member MUST NOT be marked as ``required`` and MUST target a string shape.

+        When contained within a service, a paginated operation MUST either configure ``inputToken`` on the operation itself or inherit it from the service that contains the operation.
     * - outputToken
       - ``string``
-      - **Required**.
-The name of the operation output member that represents the continuation token.
+      - The name of the operation output member that contains an optional continuation token.
 When this value is present in operation output, it indicates that there are more results to retrieve.
-To get the next page of results, the client uses the output token as the input token of the next request.
-This  output member MUST NOT be required and MUST target a string shape.
+To get the next page of results, the client passes the received output continuation token to the input continuation token of the next request.
+This output member MUST NOT be marked as ``required`` and MUST target a string shape.

+        When contained within a service, a paginated operation MUST either configure ``outputToken`` on the operation itself or inherit it from the service that contains the operation.
     * - items
       - ``string``
-      - The name of a top-level output member of the operation that is the data that is being paginated across many responses.
-The named output member, if specified, MUST target a :ref:`list` or :ref:`map`.
+      - The name of a top-level output member of the operation that contains the data that is being paginated across many responses.
+The named output member, if specified, MUST target a list or map.
     * - pageSize
       - ``string``
       - The name of an operation input member that limits the maximum number